Fiber in the Diet updated 9-5-2020

-Feeding your EPI pet the right diet can make a HUGE difference in it’s health- however finding the right diet may be tricky.
-The most important dietary fact when feeding an EPI animal is that most times it needs to be a low fiber diet……
+Feeding your EPI pet the right diet can make a HUGE difference in it’s health… however finding the right diet may be tricky.

 Dogs and cats have shorter digestive tracts than humans and are basically carnivorous meaning that their nutritional requirements overall are better served with meat vs. plant materials .
-However, much of the food we purchase for our pets does have some fiber in it, so it would be better for us (and our pets) if we understood the various types of fibers and how they function…. and why so many of the grains in various pet food can be detrimental to our EPI pets and yet why “some” EPI pets do better with some grain while others do not do well on the same product.
+However, much of the food we purchase for our pets does have some fiber in it, so it would be better for us (and our pets) if we understood the various types of fibers and how they function….
+(1) why so many of the grains in various pet food can be detrimental to our EPI pets (2) and yet why “some” EPI pets do better with some grain while others do not do well on the same product (3) and then why sometimes a certain type of fiber (prebiotic) needs to be added to a recommended low fiber diet.

 GRAINS and VEGETABLES both are composed of fiber and carbs.
 Fiber from grains is the bran (the husk).
 The role of short-chain fatty acids (SCFA) in the interplay between diet, gut microbiota, and host energy metabolism may also play a part in SID/SIBO in EPI dogs.
 Short-chain fatty acid formation at fermentation of indigestible carbohydrates.
 When you understand which Fiber and Carbs agree with your dog and in what portion…. and you have learned to feed a diet that optimally agrees with your individual EPI dog, that is when we see the best response to EPI treatment!